WebAssembly/tool-conventions/BasicCABI.md

 In the wasm C ABI, there is no `envp` parameter to the user entrypoint.
-Since wasm's signature rule makes this awkward to support, and since it's not required by C, POSIX, or any other relavant standard, and since it's generally considered obsolete in favor of `getenv` anyway, it's not supported in the wasm C ABI.
+Since wasm's signature rule makes this awkward to support, and since it's not required by C, POSIX, or any other relevant standard, and since it's generally considered obsolete in favor of `getenv` anyway, it's not supported in the wasm C ABI.

 ### Program entrypoint